 The Horsemanship Academy lesson program is a well-balanced concoction of:

-- Guidance and independence.
+Guidance and independence.
 Teaching beginners, we stay close and keep lessons small.
-We tend to do lots of work in our small arena and on the lunge line, so we can keep ponies and riders within arm's reach.
+We tend to do lots of work on the lunge line, so we can keep ponies and riders within arm's reach.
 As students progress, we exercises to explore more independently as well, in order to develop the timing and feel needed to excel on the horse.

 We are a licensed US Pony Club Riding Center, which means both that we are held to their standards of safety and education, and that our students can on US Pony Club horsemanship and riding lessons, obtain the US Pony Club Ratings, and participate in US Pony Club Rallies and other activities.

-We require that all our students commit to at least one lesson time per week.
-After the first few lessons, which we prefer to do privately or semi-privately, our students ride in small groups of 2-6 students.
+We require that all our students commit to at least one lesson time per week, and are not able to accommodate one-offs or short term clients.

 One Hour Small Groups, Half Hour Privates, and Hack/Lease Rides on school horses:

-Third lease: $530 (third training $280 plus third board $250), includes two services (pony club, group lessons, hack rides, privates, schooling rides), one of which can be a private or schooling ride.
-Upgrade to two privates/schooling rides for $40/month.
+Third lease: $430 (third training $280 plus third board $150), includes two services (pony club, group lessons, hack rides, privates, schooling rides), one of which can be a private or schooling ride.
+Upgrade to two privates/schooling rides for $60/month.
 Also includes turnout once per week.
 Farrier and supplements are extra and vary by horse.

 $100 flat fee to look at a horse within 20 miles. $20 per hour over five for extra gas/time.

-We do have 15ish adult riders in our program, each riding 1-3 times per week.
+We do have a handful of adult riders in our program, each riding 1-3 times per week.
 Most of them lease and/or are enrolled in private lessons – although we have adults who participate in group lessons as well, and parents who join their children's lessons.
-In ition, we offer Horsemasters, which is Pony Club for adults, with a proven curriculum that allows you to progress through the levels and pass ratings for each one.
+In addition, we offer Horsemasters, which is Pony Club for adults, with a proven curriculum that allows you to progress through the levels and pass ratings for each one.
 Our adult riders also participate in dressage shows on and off site.
-Same pricing as for the regular program:
+Same pricing as for the regular program.

 The best way to schedule a lesson is to either text (858) 692-8401 or email us at